Skip to main content

 | jq '.result.tools[] | .name'

-Expected output includes explain_decision, create_override, delete_override, list_overrides alongside the 6 pre-existing governance tools.
+Expected output includes explain_decision, create_override, delete_override, list_overrides alongside the pre-existing governance tools.
+V1.1 adds list_recent_decisions as the listing companion — same tier-throttled behavior as the underlying GET /api/v1/decisions HTTP endpoint.

 Arguments: a single decision_id string.
 Response: the DecisionExplanation shape above, marshaled as a JSON string inside the MCP tools/call result content.
-See /docs/governance/overrides for the override-creation tools that pair with this one.
+See /docs/governance/overrides for the override-creation tools that pair with this one, and /docs/governance/decisions for the listing companion's MCP wrapper.

 Authorization